broken-helix/card-game/README.md

 * When the player chooses to Twist, the program selects a new card from the pack and places it in the players hand.
 The card values are totalled and checked for Aces with a value of 11 if the score is greater than 21 points.
 If the score is higher than 21 after Aces have been checked for and revalued if necessary, the player will be told they are bust and their turn will end.
 If the score is 21, the player will be informed they have blackjack and their turn will end.
-If the score is less than 21 points, they player will again be asked if they would like to stick or twist.<br><br>
+If the score is less than 21 points, the player will again be asked if they would like to stick or twist.<br><br>
 * Once the player has selected to stick, their turn will end.